Find Your Life Purpose

 - Fear of Disapproval.
 I particularly liked Burton’s comment, “To move forward in your life, you need to start valuing your own approval more than others.”

-I add one more barrier to living your purpose, being unconscious or unaware of your gifts, your strengths.
+I add one more barrier to living your purpose, and that is being unconscious or unaware of your gifts, your strengths.

 How to Become Aware of Your Strengths